alien4cloud/alien4cloud.github.io/documentation/1.2.0/user_guide/topology_edition.md

 # Suggestions

 Suggestions provide default values for some usual fields.
-For example, when I set the distribution property of a Compute, Alien will suggest some value.
+For example, when you set the distribution property of a Compute, Alien will suggest some value.

 ![Property suggestions](../../images/user_guide/topology/suggestion_list.png)

-If my value is not in the suggestions, a modal will appear and I can add the new value to the suggestions values.
+If your value is not in the suggestions, a modal will appear and I=you can add the new value to the suggestions values.

 ![Property modal](../../images/user_guide/topology/property_modal.png)